1. Can I work during the internship?

 4. Where do students live?

-WVU Medicine is located in Morgantown, West Virginia near the West Virginia University Campus.
-Due to the fact that the hospital is located near the college town, there are many apartments that are available.
-Learn more: moving to Morgantown, WV
+WVU Medicine is located in Morgantown, West Virginia, near the West Virginia University campus.
+Due to the fact that the hospital is located near the college, there are many apartments that are available.
+Learn more about moving to Morgantown.

-5. What is the gradute registered dietetic exam first time pass rate?
+5. What is the graduate registered dietetic exam first-time pass rate?

-Because of the program’s high standards, graduates of the WVU Medicine Dietetic Internship achieved an 85 percent pass rate on their first time taking the registered dietitian exam.
+Because of the program’s high standards, graduates of the WVU Medicine Dietetic Internship Program achieved an 85 percent pass rate their first time taking the registered dietitian exam.

 6. Is WVU Medicine connected to the West Virginia University internship?

 - WVU Medicine J.W.
-Ruby Memorial Hospital is a non-master’s 10 month MNT emphasis internship.
+Ruby Memorial Hospital is a 10-month MNT emphasis internship that has an affiliation for applicants to attend their in-person master’s degree prior to attending our internship.

 - Personal goals and expectations as identified in the letter of application